-A common theme in the presented views was the need for a regulatory intervention in order to maintain a certain degree of air connectivity.
-When it comes to traffic rights, stakeholders are not able to take their own contingency measures in order to mitigate the harmful impact of the possible absence of a withdrawal agreement.
-At least six air carriers' and groups of air carriers' and airports' representatives (via mostly Airports Council International Europe) expressed the view that the status quo should be maintained with UK air carriers by keeping the same level of market access as before the withdrawal.
-However, other stakeholders

-(mostly EU-27 air carriers' representatives) to the contrary highlighted that the status quo should not be maintained in the absence of full regulatory alignment, in order to ensure a level playing field in the market.
-On 12 June 2018, the Commission organised an EU-27 workshop on preparedness, during which Member States' civil aviation experts have in particular stressed the need to adopt EU level contingency measures in order to ensure basic connectivity between the EU-27 and the UK in case of an absence of a withdrawal agreement.
+A common theme in the presented views was the need for a regulatory intervention in order to maintain a certain degree of air connectivity once Union law would cease to apply to the United Kingdom.
+When it comes to traffic rights, stakeholders are not able to take their own contingency measures in order to mitigate the harmful impact of the possible absence of an agreement governing the matter.
+At least six air carriers' and groups of air carriers' and airports' representatives expressed the view that a high level air connectivity should be be maintained with UK air carriers by keeping a highlevel of market access.
+However, other stakeholders (mostly EU air carriers' representatives) to the contrary highlighted that the status quo should not be maintained in the absence of full regulatory alignment, in order to ensure a level playing field in the market.
+Most of the comments received before the withdawal, including by Member States in the context of workshops organised by the Commission in 2018, have been confirmed and expanded thereafter including in the perspective of the future relationship.